Do Question Answering Modeling Improvements Hold Across Benchmarks?: Introduction

-Our results have several implications for the development of benchmarks and \modelingapproaches{}.
-First, the high concurrence between human-constructed benchmarks on our testbed of \numModels{} \modelingapproaches{} suggests that the \modelingapproaches{} studied are not particularly benchmark-specific and that their modeling improvements largely hold across different benchmarks, despite intense community focus on a small number of benchmarks.
-In addition, human-constructed benchmarks may have some deeper similarities, despite their focuses on different phenomena (e.g., multi-hop reasoning in HotpotQA and numerical reasoning in DROP; \citealp{yang-etal-2018-hotpotqa,Dua2019DROP})---although many popular benchmarks target reasoning over predicate-argument structure (e.g., SQuAD, NewsQA, NaturalQuestions), improvements on such benchmarks also hold on more specialized benchmarks because (1)~almost all benchmarks involve reasoning over predicate-argument structure and/or (2)~better reasoning over predicate-argument structure is correlated with improvements on other phenomena.
+\begin{enumerate}[itemsep=0em] \item Human-constructed benchmarks have high concurrence with each other on our testbed of \numModels{} \modelingapproaches{}.
+The \modelingapproaches{} studied are not particularly benchmark-specific and that their modeling improvements largely hold across different benchmarks, despite intense community focus on a small number of benchmarks.
+This is especially true of recent modeling improvements driven by better pre-training, which is largely downstream benchmark-agnostic.

+\item Many benchmarks require reasoning over predicate-argument structure (e.g., SQuAD, NewsQA, NaturalQuestions), and improvements on these benchmarks also transfer to more specialized benchmarks (e.g., HotpotQA or MRQA DROP) because (1)~almost all benchmarks involve reasoning over predicate-argument structure and/or (2)~better reasoning over predicate-argument structure is correlated with improvements on other phenomena.

+\item Human-constructed benchmarks are not strictly necessary for improving performance on other \humanconstructedbenchmarks{}.
+Synthetic benchmarks may be useful tools for isolating, understanding, and improving on particular model capabilities.

+\item Downsampling benchmarks to as few as 10K training examples does not significantly affect concurrence, especially since recent pre-trained modeling approaches have greater sample efficiency.
+We recommend the community build benchmarks that are smaller but more challenging (e.g., harder/more expensive to label per-example).

+\item Since \humanconstructedbenchmarks{} have high concurrence amongst themselves, we encourage researchers to seek diversity and build benchmarks that explore qualitatively different modeling capabilities that push research in new directions. \end{enumerate}